 D.O.A (Death of Autotune) by Jay-Z – used “In the Space” from (KOS – Montparnasse)

 Out of Sight Out of Mind by Jay Rock—used “Sailing Dreams” by Gerhard Narholz

 Catch Me If You Can by Outtasight used “Shaking Pop” by Janko Nilovic, Louis Auguste & Jean Delacour (KOA)

 What can you do for your projects with this kind of power at your fingertips?
-Explore RightFind Music to find high-quality licensed music tracks that are just right for your presentations and videos.
+Click here to learn more about APM Music’s licensing options.

 - Music Infringement and the Notion of Thin Copyright